flux-framework/flux-core/doc/man1/flux-cron.rst

 parameters passed to :option:`-o, --option=OPTS`.
 These options are described in the EXTRA OPTIONS section at the end of this document.

-Currently, flux-cron supports only two types of entries.
+Currently, Flux cron supports only two types of entries.
 The *interval* entry supports executing a command once every configured duration, optionally starting after a different time period.
-More detailed information about the interval type can be found in the documentation for the flux-cron *interval* command above.
+More detailed information about the interval type can be found in the documentation for the :program:`flux cron interval` command above.
 The *event* type entry supports running a command once every N events matching the configured event topic.
-More information about this type can be found in the documentation for *flux cron event*.
+More information about this type can be found in the documentation for :program:`flux cron event`.

 The Flux cron module additionally keeps a common set of statistics for each entry, regardless of type .
 These include the creation time, last